alias-rahil/handwritten.js/README.md

 # 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/alias-rahil/handwritten.js/issues).
+Contributions, issues and feature requests are welcome!
+Feel free to check [issues page](https://github.com/alias-rahil/handwritten.js/issues).

 > handwritten.js only supports English letters.
 I am not planning to add support for other languages for now.
 Please do not make issues about this.
 However, I will merge pull requests if any.
 See the issue [#18](https://github.com/alias-rahil/handwritten.js/issues/18) for more details.